yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

-## The Carpentries Commitee Policy
+## The Carpentries Committee Policy

 ### Context